tjguk/networkzero/README.rst

   its reply.
 (Possibly warning if none arrives within a short space of time).
 The idea behind it is that it's likely to be such a common usage pattern that people will ultimately re-implement it anyway.

+* What about multi IP addresses?

+  My dev machine has a VM setup with its host-only network.
+More plausibly for the classroom it's quite possible to have, eg, an RPi connected both to wired & wireless networks at the same time.
+At present, we're only choosing one IP address.
+Our options seem to be:

+  1) Let the user deal with it: deactivate IP addresses which are not wanted for the purposes (eg host-only addresses).

+  2) Have some sort of config.ini which allows users to disregard or prefer certain addresses or networks

+  3) Allow the "address" object to be more than one address in a list.
+     These multiple addresses will then be advertised and messages sent across them.

+  Of course, a combination of these could be used.
+Just for now, we can defer deciding as most machines, at least in the classroom, will have only one IP address at a time.
+My slight preference is for (1) as I see it being fairly easy to implement and fairly transparent.

+* Exceptions or returning None/sentinel?

+  When, for example, a read times out, we could return None or some other singleton sentinel to the calling code, or we could raise an exception.
+  The latter is undoubtedly more Pythonic but in my experience is harder for youngsters to understand -- and the focus for this module is definitely newcomers.

+  Of course we to avoid an implicit exception where, eg, the user unconsciously passes the None back up the chain and tries to, eg, call .strip on it, thinking it'll be a string.